dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 We will fix that in the next section, but first we have to reindex the reflections to match the chosen Bravais lattice solution, ``bravais_setting_2.expt``.
-To do that we need to take the change-of-basis operator from the solution table and pass that into the :doc:`dials.reindex<../../programs/dials_reindex>`
+To do that we take the change-of-basis operator from the solution table and pass that into the :doc:`dials.reindex<../../programs/dials_reindex>`
 program: